longears/python-tent-client/README.md

 ```
 import tentapp

+tentapp.debug = True  # Turn this on if you want to see verbose debugging info while
+                      # the app is running.
+Defaults to False.

 app = tentapp.TentApp("https://yourname.tent.is")

 app.oauthRegister()  # Send the user to a browser asking them to approve the app.